 Students develop understanding, confidence, and skill development in the wide world of food.
 One term focuses on following the Australian Guide to Healthy Eating.
-The second term allows students to fine tuning their culinary skills and are challenged with practicals that focus on using technology.
+The second term allows students to fine tune their culinary skills and are challenged with practicals that focus on using technology.
 Students use their knowledge and understanding of nutrition to investigate, design, plan, create and evaluate adolescents' health and understanding of ingredients.
 There is a large focus on creating sustainable foods, food trends and food miles.
-Recipes include cheese gnocchi, burritos, pizza, caramel dumplings, and sushi.

 Students will develop skills that lead into Stage 1 and 2 Food-based subjects.
-Current food trends, catering enterprises, and extension of technical skills will be the focus for the semester.
-When focusing on food trends, students will plan, design, make and create their own tutorial video on a 'Freakshake'.
-Students also plan, prepare, and operate an interschool catering activity, exhibiting teamwork, planning, costing, and food preparation.
-Practicals can include: yeast products, spring rolls, butter chicken, spinach and ricotta cannelloni.
+Current food trends, catering enterprises, food labelling and extension of technical skills will be the focus for the semester.
+Students will explore multicultural foods in more detail, as well as have an opportunity to participate in a catering exercise.